Kitaev-Ising-$J_1$-$J_2$ model: a density matrix renormalization group study: Numerical results

 \subsubsection{Commensurate magnetic phases}

-Well-known phases in frustrated magnetic models are commensurate magnetic phases such as FM, Neel, x-stripy, and y-stripy (see Fig.~\ref{fig:diagram} and Fig.~\ref{fig:ss_factor}).
-In this work, we refer to the phases as x-stripy and y-stripy in the context of the honeycomb model mapped to the square lattice, as this notation aligns more naturally with the spin configuration shown in real space in Fig.~\ref{fig:diagram}.
+Well-known phases in frustrated magnetic models are commensurate magnetic phases such as FM, Neel, $x$-stripy, and $y$-stripy (see Fig.~\ref{fig:diagram} and Fig.~\ref{fig:ss_factor}).
+In this work, we refer to the phases as $x$-stripy and $y$-stripy in the context of the honeycomb model mapped to the square lattice, as this notation aligns more naturally with the spin configuration shown in real space in Fig.~\ref{fig:diagram}.
 However, for the honeycomb lattice, the $y$-stripy phase is more commonly referred to as the zigzag phase.

 As summarized in Tab.~\ref{tab:order}, the topological order parameter vanishes in all magnetic phases, while each magnetic phase exhibits a distinct value of the order parameters~\eqref{eq:sigma_order_1} or~\eqref{eq:sigma_order_2}.
+The spin-spin correlation function $\left<\mathbf{S}_i\mathbf{S}_j\right>$ remains unchanged for next-nearest neighbors, even at large distances, indicating long-range order (see Fig.~\ref{fig:ss_corr}).
 The Bragg peaks of the spin-spin correlations are localized and preserve the honeycomb lattice symmetry in the reciprocal space (see Fig.~\ref{fig:ss_factor}(e-h)).
 This localization may indicate low entanglement in these phases (see Sec.~\ref{sec:dis}).